Enjoy your parents much better with these tips for traveling with an elderly person.

 Set The Pace

 Consider a slower pace for the trip.
-An outing with a full day of activities is stressful for all, especially for an older person.
+An outing with a full day of activities is stressful, especially for an older person.
 Allow for nap time to recharge their energy.
 Consider a day of action, then a day of rest.
 Allow plenty of time for check-in at the airport or other modes of transportation.
-Individuals with sensory limitations, such as hearing or a visual impairment, may feel insecure in new and unfamiliar situations.
-Keep in mind that they may need frequent reassurance that someone will be available to feel safe.
+Individuals with sensory limitations, such as hearing or visual impairment, may feel insecure in new and unfamiliar situations.
+Remember that they may need frequent reassurance that someone will be available to feel safe.

-Traveling with an elderly person can be less stressful if their limitations are taken into account during the trip’s planning stages.
+Traveling with an elderly person can be less stressful if their limitations are considered during the trip’s planning stages.
 So plan before you go.